4DCTreg/LRME-4DCT/README.md

 ## Implemented details:

--* 4D CT data should be downloaded from the above datasets before implementation -* In order to speed up the code running speed, the observation value can be pre calculated by the isoPTV method
+- *4D CT data should be downloaded from the above datasets before implementation
+- *In order to speed up the code running speed, the observation value can be pre calculated by the isoPTV method